Book 2 of The Tales of Trymyll Saga.

 They removed themselves to the park.
-Jon had never seen a park before as such things did not exist in Trymyll.
-So, he’d never sat on a swing, been down a slide or on a round-about.
-“Oh, so this is the famous park, where the Saturday night ritual of chips and a burger happens.”
+Jon had never seen a park before as such things do not exist in Trymyll.
+So, he’d never sat on a swing, been down a slide or on a round-about, “Oh, so this is the famous park, where the Saturday night ritual of chips and a burger happens.”

 “And, if I remember correctly, chocolate is better than life.”

 Jon carefully unwrapped the blue paper from the bar and then gently took off the silver foil from around the chocolate bar.

 “So, according to the wrapper, there’s a glass and a half of milk in every bar.
 How’d they do that then?”

 “No idea, just take a bite and let it melt on your tongue.”